Children of Paradise: Title

 As noted by one critic, "in French, 'paradis' is also the colloquial name for the gallery or second balcony in a theatre, where common people sat and viewed a play, responding to it honestly and boisterously.
 The actors played to these gallery gods, hoping to win their favour, the actor himself thus being elevated to an Olympian status."
 The film contains many shots of the audience hanging over the edge of these balconies (which are similarly known as "the gods" in the British theatre), and screenwriter Jacques Prévert stated that the title "refers to the actors ... and the audiences too, the good-natured, working-class audience."

 Story

 Précis

-Children of Paradise is set in the theatrical world of Paris during the July Monarchy (1830–1848), centred on the area around the Funambules theatre, situated on the Boulevard du Temple – pejoratively referred to as the "Boulevard du Crime".
-The film revolves around a beautiful and charismatic courtesan, Garance (Arletty).
+Children of Paradise is set in the theatrical world of Paris during the July Monarchy (1830–1848), centered on the area around the Funambules theatre, situated on the Boulevard du Temple – pejoratively referred to as the "Boulevard du Crime".
+The story revolves around a beautiful and charismatic courtesan, Garance (Arletty).
 Four men – the mime Baptiste Deburau (Jean-Louis Barrault), the actor Frédérick Lemaître (Pierre Brasseur), the thief Pierre François Lacenaire (Marcel Herrand), and the aristocrat Édouard de Montray (Louis Salou) – are in love with Garance, and their intrigues drive the story forward.
 Garance is briefly intrigued/involved with them all, but leaves them when they attempt to force her to love on their terms, rather than her own.
 The mime Baptiste is the one who suffers the most in pursuit of the unattainable Garance.